 Entry into this class series for State employees is typically from the class of Legal Counsel, which requires membership in The California State Bar.
 The class of Graduate Legal Assistant, which requires eligibility to take The California State Bar examination, is also used to recruit those interested in pursuing legal careers in the State service.

-Generally perform similar duties.
+All classes in this series generally perform similar duties.
 Differences between classes are essentially differences in the level of service and expertise incumbents can be expected to provide and in the difficulty of assignments which they receive.

 Incumbents in this class are experienced practicing attorneys capable of performing difficult legal work with increased independence and responsibility.
 Incumbents are assigned a variety of legal work depending on their appointing authority's responsibilities.
 This may include preparing and litigating civil and criminal industrial relations law cases before boards, commissions, and the courts; drafting legal opinions; analyzing and drafting legislation; and providing legal advice to management concerning their respective industrial relations law programs.
 Incumbents may also assist higher level attorneys in the more difficult legal work.